Last visit: April 29, 2023

 The roof is closed most of the time, so it gets graded like a dome.

-The park is a lot fuller and a lot louder these days.
+The park is full and loud these days.
 On many games, it’d be hard to hear a banging trash can.
-Amazing what a World Series win* brings.

 In fairness, Houston’s strong season ticket base usually ensured crowds of no less than 20,000 even in the lean years.
 While it’s a football town, the baseball-loving Hispanic community helps boost the excitement for baseball.
 And there are cool little things that add to the atmosphere.
 Orbit, the team mascot, is a frisky fella with routines that sometimes subtly push boundaries.
 The 7th inning stretch features a rousing sing-along rendition of Deep in the Heart of Texas which always makes me happy.
 Since they reverted back to their original color scheme, it’s seems as if everyone in Harris County bought some gear; it’s very orange in the stands.
 And an Astros home run means the left field train goes a-rolling down the track; cooler though, are the vintage Astrodome graphics that may pop up on the videoboard as part of the celebration.

 On the downside, full houses lead to long concession lines, especially the popular ones (you can lose a couple of innings if you try to grab something early in the game).
 There are more “new fans” in the park with varying degrees of baseball knowledge.
-And like most retractable roof stadiums, the vibe is a lot better when everything is open vs when it’s closed; however, “closed” seems to be the standard about 80% of the time.
+And like most retractable roof stadiums, the vibe is a lot better when everything is open vs when it’s closed; however, “closed” seems to be the standard these days.

 OTHER THINGS TO DO